 They are not very low maintenance, however, as they are vulnerable to illness, stomach problems, and worms.
-If you have a small backyard or only a few acres of land, look into miniature breeds such as pygmy goats, useful for both meat and milk, or Nigerian dwarf goats, which are useful for milk and also most common for pets.
-Nigerian dwarf goats can produce 1/2 to 1 gallon of milk a day.
+If you have a small backyard or only a few acres of land, look into miniature breeds such as pygmy goats, useful for both meat and milk or Nigerian dwarf goats, which are useful for milk and also most common for pets.
+Nigerian dwarf goats can produce 0.5-1 gallon of milk a day.
 There are goat breeds that are naturally hornless if you don’t want to dehorn them.

-These foragers only need a house, a kiddie pool, and proper fencing, and even serve to help around in the garden by eating pests and weak-rooted plants.
-They also eat snails, worms, aquatic plants and bugs, fish and fish eggs, grains, and seeds, They’re great for pets, too.
-One caveat is that they are more territorial than chickens and each needs 4-6 feet of space in their house and 10-15 feet to roam in a duck run.
+These foragers only need a house, a kiddie pool, and proper fencing.
+They even serve to help around in the garden by eating pests and weak-rooted plants.
+They also eat snails, worms, aquatic plants, and bugs, fish and fish eggs, grains, and seeds.
+They can make great pets as well.
+One caveat is that they are more territorial than chickens and each needs four to six feet of space in their house and 10-15 feet to roam in a duck run.
 The Pekin breed is an all-white duck that is valued for both eggs and meat, and it produces 90% of all duck meat.

 The most common farm animals are chickens, and it’s no secret why: Most people eat chicken meat and eggs, and farmers and gardeners use chicken droppings as fertilizer, making them staple livestock to raise whether for self-sufficiency or for profit.
 Their temperament and the number of eggs the hens can lay a day depends on the breed.